| | | Information about theme sectionsA theme section contains scientific papers that all focus on a

 highly-relevant and important topic in the area of software and system

-modeling.
-As these theme issues are published as part of the regular
+where it is foreseeable that models will play an important role.
+Please note: As these theme sections are published as part of the regular

 printed issues we usually use the wording "theme section" instead of